 Modelling the health impact of housing interventions in Australia: an indoor temperature pilot

-Research team: Dr Ankur Singh, A/Prof Rebecca Bentley, (Centre for Health Equity, Melbourne School of Population and Global Health), Dr Julie Miao (Faculty of Architecture, Building and Planning), Dr Saber Dini, Prof Tony Blakely (Centre for Epidemiology and Biostatistics, Melbourne School of Population and Global Health)
+Research team: Dr Ankur Singh, Associate Professor Rebecca Bentley, (Centre for Health Equity, Melbourne School of Population and Global Health), Dr Julie Miao (Faculty of Architecture, Building and Planning), Dr Saber Dini, Professor Tony Blakely (Centre for Epidemiology and Biostatistics, Melbourne School of Population and Global Health)

-Collaborators: Dr Lyrian Daniel, Prof Emma Baker (University of Adelaide), Dr Anja Mizdrak (University of Otago)
+Collaborators: Dr Lyrian Daniel, Professor Emma Baker (University of Adelaide), Dr Anja Mizdrak (University of Otago)

 Is Neoliberalism driving a need for new skillsets for urban planners, developers and government stakeholders?
 A case study of Melbourne

-New planning mechanisms were introduced by the Victorian Government in 2018 to facilitate the supply of affordable housing.
-These allow authorities such as local councils to enter into voluntary agreements with landowners to deliver affordable housing as part of new developments.
+New planning mechanisms were introduced by the Victorian Government in 2018.
+Their aim was to facilitate the supply of affordable housing.
+They allow authorities such as local councils to enter into voluntary agreements with landowners to deliver affordable housing as part of new developments.

-Research team: Dr Georgia Warren-Myers, Dr Katrina Raynor (Faculty of Architecture, Building and Planning), Prof Angela Paladino, Dr Madeline Judge (Marketing, Faculty of Business and Economics)
+Research team: Dr Georgia Warren-Myers, Dr Katrina Raynor (Faculty of Architecture, Building and Planning), Professor Angela Paladino, Dr Madeline Judge (Marketing, Faculty of Business and Economics)

 Collaborators: Dr Matthew Palm, University of Toronto